blrop/flags/README.md

 When  you see a flag how can you tell which country it belongs to?

-With this app you can find a flag via its properties: https://blrop.ru/projects/flags
+With this app you can find a flag via its properties